Prediction of number of passengers for an airline using LSTM

 plt.show()

-As we can see that the actual results and the predicted results are following the same trend.
-Our model is predicting the number of passengers with a good accuracy.
+The actual results and the predicted results follow the same trend, with the model predicting passenger numbers at a good accuracy.

 Conclusion